synw/django-mqueue-livefeed/README.md

 {% endif %}
   ```

 This app is phone friendly.
-Note: the templates use bootstrap.
+Note: the templates use bootstrap, jquery and font-awesome: you must load these in your
+main template, at least jquery.

 Usage
 -----